justbrown1980/kakawa/README.md

 yarn production
 ```

-After that's done, check out `./public/build/tailwind.css` to see the optimized output.
+After that"s done, check out `./public/build/tailwind.css` to see the optimized output.
 # kakawa